Intended Audience: System architects, developers and system administrators

-While the System Security Services Daemon (SSSD) for Linux provides lots of special features for enforcing security policies locally the configuration of sssd-ldap(5) for Æ-DIR does deliberately not use any of its special features.
+While the System Security Services Daemon (SSSD) for Linux provides lots of special features for enforcing security policies locally the configuration of sssd-ldap(5) for Æ-DIR deliberately does not make use of them.

 - Two example configuration files for simple bind and SASL/EXTERNAL bind with TLS client certs: client-examples/sssd